BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/6_3_Sending_an_Automated_Multisig.md

 3ce88839ac6165aeadcfb188c490e1b850468eff571b4ca78fac64342751510d
 ```
 As with the shortcut demonstrated in [4.5: Sending Coints with Automated Raw Transactions](4_5_Sending_Coins_with_Automated_Raw_Transactions.md), the result is a lot easier, but you lose some control in the process.

+## Summary: Sending & Spending an Automated Multisig

+There's an easier way to resepend funds sent to multisig addresses that simply requires use of the `addmultisigaddress` command when you create your address.
+It doesn't demonstrate the intricacies of P2SH respending, and it doesn't give you expansive control, but if you just want to get your money, this is the way to go.